ⓘ This content is for informational purposes only. Results may vary based on local growing conditions. See our Disclaimer.

 Identifying Whiteflies

-Whiteflies are tiny (1โ€“2mm), white, moth-like insects that cluster on the undersides of leaves.
-When you disturb an infested plant, a cloud of white flies erupts into the air.
-They feed by sucking plant sap, causing yellowing leaves, stunted growth, and eventually leaf drop.
-They also excrete a sticky substance called honeydew that leads to sooty mold โ€” a black, dusty fungal growth on leaves and stems.
+Whiteflies are tiny (1–2mm) white moth-like insects that cluster on the undersides of leaves.
+When you disturb an infested plant, a cloud of white flies erupts.
+They feed by sucking plant sap, causing yellowing leaves and stunted growth.

 Identifying Aphids

-Aphids are tiny pear-shaped insects that come in green, black, yellow, brown, or pink depending on the species.
-They cluster on new growth โ€” the tender tips of stems, flower buds, and the undersides of young leaves.
-Like whiteflies, they suck plant sap and excrete honeydew.
-Heavy infestations cause distorted, curled, or stunted new growth.
+Aphids are tiny pear-shaped insects in green, black, yellow or brown.
+They cluster on new growth — tender stem tips, flower buds and undersides of young leaves.
+Heavy infestations cause distorted, curled new growth.

-Healthy garden plants
+Healthy garden plants after organic pest treatment

 Organic Control Methods

-Neem oil is extracted from the neem tree and is one of the most effective organic pest controls available.
-It disrupts the life cycle of insects at every stage โ€” eggs, larvae, and adults.
-Mix 2 tablespoons of neem oil with 1 teaspoon of dish soap in a gallon of water.
-Spray thoroughly on all leaf surfaces, especially undersides, early morning or evening to avoid leaf burn.
-Repeat every 7โ€“10 days.
+Neem Oil Spray: Mix 2 tablespoons of neem oil with 1 teaspoon of dish soap in a gallon of water.
+Spray on all leaf surfaces, especially undersides.
+Repeat every 7–10 days.

 More Garden Protection Tips